thibaudsalsa/phantombuster-technical-test/README.md

      --header 'X-Phantombuster-Key-1: MY_API_KEY'
 ```

-The containerid is on the plateform fantom section and the api key is the same you used to ypload your phantom.
+The containerid is on the plateform fantom section and the api key is the same you used to upload your phantom.

 you can install curl with ```sudo apt-get install curl```